Is Thessaloniki Worth Visiting? Pros, Cons, Best Time To Go

 Opened in 1994, the Museum of Byzantine Culture houses several artifacts from the Byzantine and post-Byzantine periods.

-Admire arts, jewelry, and mosaics to discover more about locals’ everyday life and how political ideologies, religious practices, social changes, and upheavals left their marks on different objects.
+Admire art, jewelry, and mosaics to learn more about locals’ everyday life and how political ideologies, religious practices, social changes, and upheavals have left their marks on these objects.

-The museum also operates to preserve archeological materials and promote the research and divulgation of Byzantine and Postbyzantine culture.
+The museum also preserves archaeological materials and promotes research and dissemination of Byzantine and post-Byzantine culture.

 8. The Jewish Museum Of Thessaloniki

-Located in the very heart of Thessaloniki, the Jewish Museum is hosted in a rare Jewish building that survived the city’s great fire where the old city was destroyed.
+Located in the heart of Thessaloniki, the Jewish Museum is housed in a rare Jewish building that survived the city’s great fire, which destroyed the old city.

 Step inside the museum to learn the history of the local Jewish community.
-The permanent collection includes objects that have not been destroyed during the Holocaust, from photographs, religious objects, rare books in Hebrew, and family memorabilia.
+The permanent collection includes objects that were not destroyed during the Holocaust, such as photographs, religious objects, rare Hebrew books, and family memorabilia.

 9. Cinema Museum

-Housed inside a historic-listed warehouse on the first pier of Thessaloniki harbor, the Cinema Museum is a great spot to explore past and present Greek cinema and how movies are made.
+Housed in a historic-listed warehouse on the first pier of Thessaloniki harbor, the Cinema Museum is a great spot to explore Greek cinema past and present, and how movies are made.

-The museum’s exhibits include movie machinery such as projectors, old cinema equipment and material, photographs, hand-produced cinema posters, and a cinema archive.
+The museum’s exhibits include movie equipment such as projectors and old cinema equipment and materials, photographs, hand-produced cinema posters, and a cinema archive.

 10. Museum Of Illusions

 Let your imagination run wild inside the captivating Museum of Illusions.
-This museum is filled with optical illusions, interactive exhibits, and 3D art that will entertain the whole family.
+This museum features optical illusions, interactive exhibits, and 3D art that will entertain the whole family.

 You won’t only have an amusing time taking pictures and playing with the museum’s exhibits, but you will also learn more about human vision, perception, and brain work.